rust-lang/rfcs/text/3334-niche.md

   niche on a specific field, rather than the whole structure.
 - **structs with ZST fields**: A struct could contain fields with zero-sized types (e.g. `PhantomData`) and still have a niche.
+- **Fields of reference type**: In addition to allowing raw pointers, structs with niches could allow references.
+In practice, if the references have a lifetime other than `'static`, this will also require at least some support for generic parameters.
 - **Non-primitive fields**: A struct could contain fields of non-primitive types, such as tuples, arrays, or other structs (including structs with niches themselves).
 This should wait until after niches support providing